 Not for distracted pedestrians.

-Statistics shows that pedestrians have a false sense of protection when crossing the street or intersection within a crosswalk with lighted signals as if there is an invisible shield protecting them while they are crossing the street or intersection.
+Statistics show that pedestrians have a false sense of protection when crossing the street or intersection within a crosswalk with lighted signals as if there is an invisible shield protecting them while they are crossing the street or intersection.

 This false sense of protection makes it tempting to use their phone or in any other way get distracted, while they are supposed to be on alert and looking both ways.
-In these situation, attentiveness is key to road safety.
+In these situations, attentiveness is key to road safety.
 Keep in mind that these painted lines on the crosswalk are not some invisible force field protecting you from all hazards and dangers, and you are just as vulnerable when crossing the street against a green light as when you are jaywalking or crossing the street illegally or against a red light.

 “Crossing the street against a green light within a crosswalk or intersection should NOT be an excuse to get distracted and text or play games on your phone when crossing the street or intersection,” explains our San Francisco pedestrian accident attorney.